aristanetworks/anta/docs/advanced_usages/scaling.md

 ## Timeouts Configuration

 ANTA provides several environment variables to control `httpx` timeouts.
-If not set, these values default to the global timeout of ANTA (30.0 seconds).
+If not set, these values default to the default global timeout value of ANTA (30.0 seconds).
 The global timeout can also be set via the `--timeout` command-line option.
 See [HTTPX documentation](https://www.python-httpx.org/advanced/timeouts/) for more details.

 ```bash
 # Global timeout